raacampbell/neuropixels_trajectory_explorer/README.md

 # Neuropixels trajectory explorer
 Neuropixels trajectory explorer with the Allen CCF mouse atlas or Waxholm rat atlas.
 See changelog below for history of updates.

+**Keep the GUI up-to-date:** there are semi-regular upgrades (sometimes just a feature, sometimes something critical like getting a better estimate of distances and angles), so make sure to pull the current repository whenever planning a new trajectory.

-## This branch
+## This Branch
 **NOTE: This fork is made in order to develop functionality for a different project.
-It still works but is substantially refactored comapared with the original and so will likely diverge. **
+It still works but is substantially refactored comapared with the original and so will likely diverge.**

 For example, you can set the probe position at the command line as follows: